scionproto/scion/doc/sig.rst

 - The ingress SIG encapsulates IP packets that cannot be proven independent (e.g., with the same  IP 6-tuple) in the same stream.
 - The ingress SIG encapsulates IP packets to a given stream in the order in which they were received.
 - The ingress SIG sends all frames of a given stream over the same SCION path.
-- The egress SIG reassembles and forward packets from each stream, ordered by frame sequence number and packet within each frame.
+- The egress SIG reassembles and forward packets from each stream, ordered by frame sequence number and by packet within each frame.

 The session ID part of the (session ID, stream ID) pair is used to differentiate traffic classes.
 The egress SIG does not interpret session IDs, but dedicates, as much as possible, processing resources to each session (and not to each individual stream).
 The ingress SIG takes advantage of this by using different sessions for different traffic classes, thereby allowing them to receive a fair share of the egress processing resources.
 As a result lesser used sessions (presumably with higher priority traffic) receive relatively more processing resources.